 Another top tip after you’ve climbed Latrigg: drive a few minutes down the road and visit Castlerigg Stone Circle, a mysterious man-made stone circle thought to be around 5,000 years old!

 Parking: One of the car parks in Crosthwaite.

 8. Wansfell Pike

 Wansfell Pike is a great hike all year round and boasts beautiful views over the quaint little town of Ambleside.

 The path is steep in parts but easy to navigate and passes Stockghyll Waterfall about halfway to the summit.

 If you start in the centre of Ambleside, follow the tree-lined road to the falls; both Stockghyll and Wansfell will be clearly signed.

 You will eventually see signs to ‘Troutbeck via Wansfell Pike’, so follow these to the top and then make your way back down.

-The excellent signage on this 4 mile walk makes it one of the best walks for for novice walkers in the Lake District.
+The excellent signage on this 4-mile walk makes it one of the best walks for novice walkers in the Lake District.